Dashboard Member settings

 For more information on whether your Section 8 Notice is correct and suitable for your circumstances, read the FAQs for this document.
 Remember that, if you have any questions, you can Ask a lawyer for advice.

-You can use our Eviction notice review service if you’d like a Legal Pro to check that you’ve created your Section 8 Notice correctly.
+You can use our Eviction notice review service if you’d like a lawyer to check that you’ve created your Section 8 Notice correctly.

 The landlord must sign the Section 8 Notice.
 If there are joint landlords, at least one of the joint landlords should sign.
 Alternatively, someone authorised to give the Section 8 Notice on the landlord’s (or joint landlords’) behalf can sign – ie an agent.

-The person(s) who signs the form should include:
+The person(s) who signs the Notice should include:

 • their name